osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 ![Navigation Settings Android](@site/static/img/navigation/navigaton_settings_animate-own-position_ios.png)

-This setting is available in different places in the OsmAnd app for the Android version and for the iOS version.
-In *Android*, it is located in the [Other](../../personal/profiles.md#other) section of the *General Settings* menu.
-In *iOS* it is located in [Navigation settings](../../personal/profiles.md#navigation-settings).
-For more details see *Map screen during navigation*, section [Animate own position](../../navigation/guidance/map-during-navigation.md#animate-own-position).
+This setting is available in different places in the OsmAnd app.
+- *Android* version.
+It is located in the [Other](../../personal/profiles.md#other) section of the *General Settings* menu.
+- *iOS* version/ It is located in [Navigation settings](../../personal/profiles.md#navigation-settings).
+- For more details see *Map screen during navigation* article, section [Animate own position](../../navigation/guidance/map-during-navigation.md#animate-own-position).

 ## Customize route line